shovon58/ethicalux-security/EthicalUX.md

 <!-- .slide: data-background-image="img/gillespie.jpg" -->

-### 'Relevant' is a fluid and loaded judgment...quick clicks and no follow-up searches [are] an approximation, not of relevance exactly, but of satisfaction.
+### Quick clicks and no follow-up searches [are] an approximation, not of relevance exactly, but of satisfaction.

 #### Tarleton Gillespie

 Gillespie, T. (2014).
 The Relevance of Algorithms.
-In T. Gillespie, P. Boczkowski & K. Foot (Eds.), Media Technologies: Essays on Communication, Materiality, and Society.
+In T. Gillespie, P. Boczkowski & K. Foot (Eds.), *Media Technologies: Essays on Communication, Materiality, and Society*.
 Cambridge, MA: MIT Press. p.
 175

 -----